Table Of Contents

 In all seriousness, there is not much more to prattle on about why the Raimondi is the best overall tile leveling kit.

-It works well in any situation, is cheap enough to justify breakages and every day use and the reusable wedges are going
+It works well in any situation, is cheap enough to justify breakages and every day use and the reusable wedges are going on ten years without any cracking or breakages.

 It is also one of the very first tile leveling systems to be introduced to the market and its classic design is a testament to how good the original idea was.